Project 1: Chlorophyll Change in the Arabian Sea

 Vulnerability mapping used 11 spatial criteria, covering elevation, slope, land use, population density, literacy, and access to shelters/roads.

-About 32% of the study area was found to be at very high risk, especially in Mirsharai, Sandwip, Sitakunda, and Kutubdia.
+Approximately 32% of the study area was identified as being at very high risk, particularly in Mirsharai, Sandwip, Sitakunda, and Kutubdia.

 Social vulnerability is highest where population density is high and literacy is low, compounding risks for women and disabled populations.